worlickwerx/pi-cluster-two/firmware/README.md

 ## Flashing the firmware

-The default config assumes the pi has a hardwared gpio SWD connection.
+The default config assumes the pi has a hardwired gpio SWD connection.
 Edit `src/Makefile` if you want to use the stlink v2 instead:
 ```diff
 diff --git a/firmware/src/Makefile b/firmware/src/Makefile